benseesthings/barcrawl/README.md

 backend/    Python FastAPI            →  runs on http://localhost:8000
 ```

 The frontend renders a Google Map (Maps JavaScript API).
-The backend calls the Google Directions API and Google Places API server-side, keeping those keys out of the browser.
+The backend calls the Google Directions API and Google Places API server-side.

 ---